siderolabs/talos/website/content/v1.11/kubernetes-guides/configuration/storage.md

 ### Longhorn

-Documentation for installing Longhorn on Talos Linux is available on the [LongHorn site](https://longhorn.io/docs/1.9.0/advanced-resources/os-distro-specific/talos-linux-support/).
+Documentation for installing Longhorn on Talos Linux is available on the [Longhorn site](https://longhorn.io/docs/1.9.0/advanced-resources/os-distro-specific/talos-linux-support/).

 ### Rook/Ceph